 Supported SSO methods

-InVision supports SSO via two main methods:
+InVision supports SSO via SAML—including SAML with Google Cloud.

 SAML lets users sign in after successfully authenticating against your SAML identity provider and will also automatically create an account upon sign-in if one doesn't exist.
 The most common types of SAML implementations we support are via 3rd party vendors like OneLogin or Okta, but you can also integrate Active Directory with InVision via SAML using ADFS.